notional-finance/contracts/docs/Escrow.md

 ***

 ### `settleCashBalanceBatch`
-> Settles the cash balances between the payers and receivers in batch
+> Settles the cash balances of payers in batch
 #### Parameters:
 - `currency`: the currency group to settle
 - `payers`: the party that has a negative cash balance and will transfer collateral to the receiver
-- `receivers`: the party that has a positive cash balance and will receive collateral from the payer
 - `values`: the amount of collateral to transfer

 #### Error Codes:
-- INVALID_TRADABLE_CURRENCY: tradable currency supplied is not a valid currency
-- INVALID_DEPOSIT_CURRENCY: deposit currency supplied is not a valid currency
+- INVALID_CURRENCY: currency specified is invalid
-- COUNTERPARTY_CANNOT_BE_SELF: payer and receiver cannot be the same address
-- INCORRECT_CASH_BALANCE: payer or receiver does not have sufficient cash balance to settle
+- INCORRECT_CASH_BALANCE: payer does not have sufficient cash balance to settle
 - INVALID_EXCHANGE_RATE: exchange rate returned by the oracle is less than 0
 - NO_EXCHANGE_LISTED_FOR_PAIR: cannot settle cash because no exchange is listed for the pair
-- CANNOT_SETTLE_PRICE_DISCREPENCY: cannot settle due to a discrepency or slippage in Uniswap
 - INSUFFICIENT_COLLATERAL_FOR_SETTLEMENT: not enough collateral to settle on the exchange
 - RESERVE_ACCOUNT_HAS_INSUFFICIENT_BALANCE: settling requires the reserve account, but there is insufficient balance to do so